What Is Secure DNS?

 Benefits of Secure DNS

-- Improved Privacy: Because Secure DNS encrypts queries, it keeps your browsing habits private, preventing Internet service providers and other intermediaries from tracking or monitoring the websites that you visit.
+- Improved Privacy.
+A secure DNS encrypts queries and keeps your browsing habits private, preventing Internet service providers and other intermediaries from tracking or monitoring the websites you visit.

-- Data Integrity: Secure DNS ensures that DNS queries and responses remain unchanged during transmission, maintaining the integrity of online communications and reducing the risk of tampered DNS responses.
+- Data Integrity.
+A secure DNS ensures that DNS queries and responses remain unchanged during transmission, reducing the risk of tampered responses.

 →Related: How to Recognize a Phishing Email